Alexandra Park Racecourse: Critical opinion

 Alexandra Park has been described as "the quirkiest course in Britain ... celebrated for its atmosphere but reviled for the treacherous twists and turns."
 Among its biggest supporters was the racing pundit, John McCririck.
 "Part of me died when Alexandra Park closed in 1970," he said, "I’ve never recovered from it."
 McCririck spoke of his wish to be able to afford to rebuild the course and asked that his ashes be scattered at the furlong post.
 McCririck died in July 2019 and his wife stated her intention to carry out this request.

 The course was not, however, universally popular: spectator viewing, for instance, was markedly restricted.
 The five-furlong start was obscured by trees, and neither were there uninterrupted views of the round course.
 Jockeys were not always complimentary about the track either: Willie Carson is quoted as saying that Alexandra Park "wanted bombing".

 Recent history

 The rails and the outline of the course were still in existence in 1999 when a plan was hatched by a company called FFK Racing to resurrect it.
 Proposals were made to the British Horseracing Board but nothing ever came to fruition.
 In 2011, a group called Riding in Haringey planned an equestrian centre.

 The centre of the racecourse has been a cricket ground since the 19th century and used by Alexandra Park CC from the early 1900s.
-Local football team Alexandra Park FC also play at the Racecourse Ground.
+Local football team Alexandra Park FC also plays at the Racecourse Ground.
 The former track may be walked around.
 The course is also commemorated in the local pub names the Starting Gate and the Victoria Stakes.